Summer Family Retreat – “Being Present for Each Other”

 Home is a place for us to come back to after a long day of work and study.
 It is also a place that we can feel peace, loving warmth and care from our beloved.
 Yet sometimes the stresses from our work and study and society take away our inner peace, leaving us feeling homeless.

-The “Going Home Family Retreat” at Magnolia Grove Monastery offers us an opportunity to come back to ourselves, releasing tension, learning how to listen deeply, using loving speech, taking mindful steps and peaceful in-breaths and out-breaths in order to rebuild and nourish our haven – home sweet home.
+The “Being Present for Each Other Summer Family Retreat” at Magnolia Grove Monastery offers us an opportunity to come back to ourselves, releasing tension, learning how to listen deeply, using loving speech, taking mindful steps and peaceful in-breaths and out-breaths in order to rebuild and nourish our haven – home sweet home.
 Each family member may strengthen the capacity to offer loving smiles and joy to one another after a hard day of work and study, and as a result, there is more positivity and energy to begin anew each day.

 The Brothers and Sisters would like to invite all of you to return to the world of peaceful present moment.